lbl-srg/obc/specification/source/cdl.rst

 CDL does not declare any tagging scheme, but rather declares a syntax that allows use of (certain) tagging schemes.
-Initially, we will use Project Haystack (http://project-haystack.org/), but others may be added later.]
+Initially, we will use Project Haystack (http://project-haystack.org/), but others may be added later.

+Haystack can be used for the functional tags:
+``
+sensor: input, AI/BI, sensor
+cmd: output, AO/BO, actuator, command
+sp: setpoint, internal control variable, schedule
+``

+]

 To implement tags, Modelica vendor annotations are used.
 The syntax is as follows: